Crisis Supporter Volunteering

 - CHCCCS003 Increase the safety of individuals at risk of suicide

 - CHCCCS019 Recognise and respond to crisis situations

 - CHCCCS028 Provide client-centred support to people in crisis

 Do I need any qualifications to train as a volunteer telephone crisis supporter?

 No, you don’t need any previous experience or qualifications to undertake the training.
 However, you will need to demonstrate that you have good communication and listening skills and a non-judgmental attitude.

-Contact us for a copy of the CSWT Pre-enrolment Course Information – this document provides an overview of the course structure and gives you an idea of the time commitment required to attain and maintain Accreditation.
+Download a copy of the Volunteer Application Form, Pre-Enrolment Course Information and Lifeline Australia RTO Compliance Manual or fill in your details below & we’ll send you a copy.
+The course information provides an overview of the course structure and gives you an idea of the time commitment required to attain and maintain accreditation.